chriskfwoo/chriskfwoo/README.md

 ### Hi there 👋

+Sometimes, my friends call me **Woooooooooooo** or **Woozzie**.

+I graduated from Concordia University in Bachelor of Engineering in Software Engineering and completed my quest to get the iron ring.

+I also helped organize ConUHacks IV and V, the biggest hackathon in Montreal at Concordia University.

+I'm passionate about travelling, sports, space, and coding.
+Some of my role models are Chris Hadfield, Gary Vaynerchuk, Casey Neistat, and Mom.

+I'm currently a Software Engineer @ [DRW](https://drw.com/)

 <!--
 **chriskfwoo/chriskfwoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.